 And finally, I’ll publish this very post, and tell IndieHackers and Twitter about it.

 Still a long road ahead.
-I’ll see you in Part II (soon).

 I’m already deep in the product-person-founder fallacy of “I’ll build it and they will come”: I want the thing, so I’ll build the thing.
 I’ll figure out later who else might need it.
 A better approach is to start with an audience whose problems you understand and then designing a solution to these problems.
 My way out is that I am the audience: a small development shop/indie that sells software without direct customer interactions and needs a better way to solicit feedback. ↩